moesaleh/whipcode/docs/README.txt

         The maximum size of the request body in bytes.
 Requests larger than this will be rejected. (default: 1000000)

+    -t, --timeout  SECONDS
+        The maximum time allowed for code execution.
+Should be set lower than the server's write timeout, which is 20 seconds. (default: 10)

     -k, --key  FILE
         Path to the file containing the master key's argon2 hash and salt. (default: .masterkey)